-- At least 3,000 people or 5% of the Medi-Cal population with mandatory aid codes, whichever is lower, in a county have declared their primary language to be other than English, or - At least 1,000 Medi-Cal eligibles residing in a single ZIP Code or 1,500 in two contiguous ZIP Codes have made this declaration (this is known as a "language concentration").
+- At least 3,000 people or five percent of the Medi-Cal population with mandatory aid codes, whichever is lower, in a county have declared their primary language to be other than English. - At least 1,000 Medi-Cal eligibles residing in a single ZIP code or 1,500 in two contiguous ZIP codes have made this declaration (this is known as a "language concentration").